 Figure 5.3.2.9.3-1: Modification of a subscription for a multicast MBS session context

-1. The NF Service Consumer shall send a PATCH request targeting the URI of the individual subscription resource to be modified.
+1. The NF Service Consumer shall send a PATCH request targeting the URI of the individual subscription resource to be modified (PatchData).
 The payload body of the PATCH request shall contain the description of the modifications to apply to the subscription.
 The following information may be requested to be modified:

 - NF Instance ID of the NF Service Consumer;